nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ---

 ### Exercise

+The overview of the design of the exercise feature can be found [here](#exercise-related-features).

 #### List Exercise

 If the user's command type is to list the exercises available, i.e. `exercise /list`, the